muhammadtalhaamin/Final_AI_Mock_Interview/README.md

 ## AI_Mock_Interviewer

-The Full Stack AI Mock Interviewer app is a tool that lets users simulate mock interviews with the help of AI.
-By combining Next.js, React, Drizzle ORM, Gemini AI, and Clerk, this project provides an interactive experience for developers to practice and refine their interview skills.
-It's designed to offer hands-on practice and help users prepare for real-world technical interviews.
+AI Mock Interviewer app allows users to simulate mock interviews using AI.
+By integrating Next.js, React, Drizzle ORM, Gemini AI, and Clerk, this offers an interactive platform for users to practice and enhance their interview skills."

 ## Setup